-An Apple Pencil is an input device which was created by Apple Inc. It is a component of the iPad Pro that has been designed to interact with the screen of the iPad for artistic purposes.
+An Apple Pencil (both 1 and 2) are input devicse which are created by Apple Inc. They are an acessory of the iPad Pro that has been designed to interact with the screen of the iPad for artistic purposes.

 It has technology which enables it to communicate wirelessly with the iPad and its apps.
 Its design allows it to be used in any orientation, with different parts operating differently in each position making it more versatile than other pens do.

-The Apple Pencil can be used to create artwork like in Photoshop.
-It is ideal for digital arts and graphic design.
+The Apple Pencil can be used to create artwork like in Photoshop, Procreate, or Lightroom.
+It is ideal for digital art and graphic design.
 You can use it to create any kind of art that you would normally use a mouse or tablet for.

 It is also an excellent way to create fancy eyedropper-based colour palettes that utilise the pressure sensitivity of the Apple Pencil.
 This feature helps artists to select colours and adjust them in real time as they use the digital pen tip.